youngmin-gwon/what-i-studied/02_references/mindmap/clean_code/clean-code-6.md

 ---

-# 6. Objects and Data Structures
+## 6. Objects and Data Structures
-## Object
+### Object
 - exposes behaviors
 - hides data
-- easy to add new classes without changing exisiting functions
+- easy to add new classes without changing existing functions
 - The Law of Demeter
   - A module should not know about the innards of the objects it manipulates
   - methods that method f of a class C should only call